wtrevena/Zero-Shot-Identification-of-DDEs-in-Online-Forums/README.md

 This project provides tools for classifying Drug Discontinuation Events (DDEs) using various models, including HuggingFace transformer models and GPT models.

 ## Prerequisites
+This project requires datasets that are forthcoming from [Dryad](https://doi.org/10.5061/dryad.h44j0zps2).
+Please contact the authors for access.

 The project has been tested with Python 3.9.